-We've just wrapped up the second year of Fresh Enterprise, a food education programme devised with our partners, Belazu.
+We're pleased to be heading into the third year of Fresh Enterprise, a food education programme devised for secondary schools with our partners, Belazu.

-In year two of Fresh Enterprise, we worked with four secondary schools from the London Borough of Ealing.
-The programme started with a tour of Belazu's specialist premises in Greenford, meeting the people behind the products, from production line to packing, all the way to distribution and marketing.
-Student's heard about Belazu's inspiring story which began when two boys met on their first day at secondary school and were introduced to a whole range of careers in food.
+In 2019, we will be working with eight secondary schools from the London Borough of Ealing and it's neighbouring Borough's.
+The programme will start with a tour of Belazu's specialist premises in Greenford for four of the schools, where they will meet the people behind the products, from production line to packing, all the way to distribution and marketing.
+Students will hear about Belazu's inspiring story which began when two boys met on their first day at secondary school and be introduced to a whole range of careers in food.

 Next up, all eight schools will be visited by food teacher Michaela Bowles for a creative cooking session, where students will focus on taste and flavours and be challenged with creating a brand new Belazu product.

 A marketing workshop will then get the students thinking about creative ways to design an eye-catching label for their product.